Program of Requirements (PoR)

 Frequently Asked Questions about Program of Requirements (PoR)

-Is a PoR legally binding?
+Is a Program of Requirements legally binding?

 Verify this term directly